 Plan the menu.

 Next on your party planning to-do list is to determine menu options.
 If you are hosting a large event, it might be best to get the party catered and hire a bartender.
 If these options are not in your budget, feel free to ask your guests to each bring a dish to share.
 If you are hosting a small get-together, you might be able to manage cooking all the dishes yourself.
 Try easy, backyard BBQ menu items, such as burgers, hot dogs, pasta salad, fruit salad, etc. Offer an array of beverages, such as beer, wine, cocktails, water, lemonade, and other non-alcoholic beverage options.
 Place these in pitchers or in a bucket of ice next to the buffet table.

 Set up a table for a buffet where guests can help themselves.
-Cover the table with a solid white table cover and accent it with a red and white gingham table runner to create a rustic picnic or barbecue vibe.
+Cover the table with an American flag table cover.
 Display your dishes in tin tubs and serving trays to match the rustic vibe, or get a slightly different look with white or clear serving trays.